-It’s hard to be motivated if you don’t know exactly what you have to do.
-In order to set yourself up for success, you need a sense of what you need to do on a daily basis.
-And it isn’t enough to keep track of these things in your head—the best way to declutter your life is to drop all of your to-dos in a to-do list tool.
+It’s hard to be motivated if you don’t know what’s on your plate.
+And it isn’t enough to keep track of these things in your head—the best way to declutter your life is to drop all of your tasks in a to-do list tool.

 Unfortunately, humans can’t multitask.
 When we think we’re multitasking, we’re actually switching between two things at lightning speed.
-That amount of mental task switching has a cost: increased exhaustion, decreased productivity, and missed work.
+That amount of mental task switching has a cost: increased exhaustion, decreased productivity, and interrupted focus.

-A lot of us multitask when we’re feeling unmotivated because it feels like we’re doing a lot—even if that work isn’t as meaningful.
+Many of us multitask when we’re unmotivated because it feels like we’re doing a lot—even if that work isn’t as meaningful.
 Instead, focus on one thing at a time.
-By doing so, you align your attention with your intention, and harness your motivation to get high-impact work done.

 We’ve all procrastinated before—but procrastination isn’t a sign of laziness.
 Just like motivation, procrastination stems from a lack of clarity at work.
 There are a few ways to fight procrastination and rekindle your motivation:

 Break work into smaller chunks.
-Procrastination is a form of time-inconsistency, where immediate tasks seemingly offer more gratification than long-term goals.
-A great way to fight this is to break work into smaller tasks that you can complete quickly.
+Procrastination is a form of time inconsistency, where immediate tasks seemingly offer more gratification than long-term goals.
+Break work into individual tasks to complete in small steps quickly.
 That way, you’re still getting that good feeling every time you complete a task—while simultaneously working towards your larger initiative.

 Clarify your priorities.
-Sometimes, we lack motivation and start procrastinating because we have a lot to do and we aren’t sure where to start.
-When you clearly understand your priorities, you home in on the most important task and focus on getting your highest-impact work done.
+Sometimes, we lack motivation and start procrastinating because we have a lot to do and aren’t sure where to start.
+When you clearly understand your priorities, you can hone in on the most important task and focus on completing your highest-impact work.

-Often conflated with motivation, flow state is that state when work is so effortless that time seems to fall away.
-This level of effortlessness is why people think of flow state when they think of motivation—if things are effortless, you don’t need to motivate yourself to get started.
+Often conflated with motivation, flow state is when work is so effortless that time seems to fall away.
+This level of effortlessness is why people think of a flow state when they think of motivation—if things are effortless, you don’t need to motivate yourself to get started.

-But like motivation, flow state doesn’t make it easier to get started—it just makes it easier to keep going once you’ve already begun.
-It isn’t so much about making flow state effortless to enter, but rather ensuring that you aren’t pulled out of flow state once you’re in it.
+But like motivation, a flow state doesn’t make it easier to start a project—it just makes it easier to keep going once you’ve already begun.
+That’s not to say interruptions can’t pull you out of the flow state once you’re in it.

-To do so, turn off notifications and use features like “Do not disturb” to ensure you remain focused on your tasks.
-Clarify which communications should be live—meaning you need to respond in real-time—vs. async.
-Asynchronous communication is great for flow state because you can reply once you’re out of flow, while still getting back to your team in a timely manner.
+Turn off notifications and use features like “Do not disturb” to ensure you remain focused on your tasks.
+Clarify which communications should be live—meaning you need to respond in real-time vs. async.
+Asynchronous communication is great for flow state because you can reply once you’re out of flow while still getting back to your team promptly.

 Time management makes it easier to prioritize your work and ensures you’re getting the right work done at the right time.
-In addition to reducing distractions, time management strategies make it easier for you to get “in the zone” because you’re mentally committing to doing a certain amount of work during a certain amount of time.
+In addition to reducing distractions, time management strategies make it easier to get “in the zone.”

-If you’ve never tried time management before, try one of the following:
+If you’ve never tried time management before, try one of the following techniques:

 Time blocking: Time blocking is a time management technique where you schedule out every part of your day.
-By physically putting your to-dos into your calendar, you can group like tasks into concentrated blocks of time and ensure you’re sticking to your to-dos as the day goes on.
+By putting your to-dos into your calendar, you can group like tasks into concentrated blocks of time and ensure you’re sticking to your to-dos as the day progresses.

 The Pareto principle: The Pareto principle, also known as the 80/20 rule, states that 80% of results come from 20% of actions.
-Using this principle helps you identify the work that’s most important to complete, so you get the most out of every day.
+This time management technique helps you identify the most important tasks to complete, so you get the most out of every day.

-The Pomodoro Technique: The Pomodoro Technique is a time management strategy that breaks your work into 25-minute work blocks with five minute breaks in between.
-The short increments increase focus and productivity, while also giving you some downtime to relax in between sprints.
+The Pomodoro Technique: The Pomodoro Technique is a time management strategy that breaks your work into 25-minute work blocks with five-minute breaks.
+The short increments increase focus and productivity while giving you some downtime to relax between sprints.

 Timeboxing: A timebox is a goal to finish a particular task within a specific amount of time.
 Timeboxing tasks ensures they don’t expand and prevent procrastination.

 There’s nothing as unmotivating as stagnation.
-A great way to build long-term motivation is to invest in your professional development.
+Investing in your personal development is a great way to build long-term motivation.
 Like setting a long-term goal, working towards big-picture achievements can set perspective and help you understand where you’re going.

 It’s hard to be motivated if you aren’t feeling your best.
-Before you dive into work, make sure you’re taking care of yourself and your mental health.
+Before diving into work, prioritize your mental health.

-Different strategies work for different people, but make sure you’re:
+Different self-care strategies work for different people, but make sure you’re: